 Florence (left), the beautiful one,

-with Alice, the bright one.
+with Alice, the bright one. who later became my grandmother. |

 who later became my great-grandmother